2026 Shortsfest

 5) What film formats do you accept?

 To ensure the consistency and quality of the festival-going experience for all parties, Aspen Shortsfest is a DCP-only festival.
-In addition, ASF is committed to accessibility for all attendees and requires all films with dialogue (including those natively in English) to have Open Captions in English.
-We also do not accept physical media screeners such as DVDs, PAL, or Blu-ray.
+In addition, ASF is committed to accessibility for all attendees and requires all films with dialogue (including those natively in English) to have English Open Captions.
+We also do not accept physical media screeners, such as DVDs, PAL, or Blu-ray discs.
 All submission content must be digitally uploaded.

 NOTE – You do NOT have to have DCP files complete at the time of submitting your film via FilmFreeway!
 These requirements only apply to films accepted into the festival and will not be due until early in 2026.